rpastijn/oraclestudentday/tales-of-the-dark-side/story/story-hack/story-hack.md

     - Mask and subset Oracle Databases hosted on-premises, in the Oracle Cloud, and in third-party clouds
     - Preserve data integrity during masking and subsetting and offers many more unique features
     - Integrate with select Oracle testing, security, and integration products

-    > To know more about DMS, please refer to the "[DB Security - Data Masking and Subsetting] (https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=704)" workshop.
-The Oracle Data Safe cloud service also provides Data Masking capability.
-If you'd like more information on using Oracle Data Safe please refer to the "[Get Started with Oracle Data Safe Fundamentals] (https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=598)" workshop

     ---